 From street acrobatics to open-air classics

 Bremen maintains a strong musical tradition through companies such as the Bremen Philharmonic and the internationally acclaimed German Philharmonic Chamber Orchestra of Bremen.
-The latter received a special accolade at the German Business Founders' Awards in 2008 in recognition of the freedom it grants musicians to determine their own repertoire and the fixed-term contracts it gives to conductors.
+The latter received a special accolade at the German Business Founders' Awards in recognition of the freedom it grants musicians to determine their own repertoire and the fixed-term contracts it gives to conductors.
 Estonian-born Paavo Järvi has the honour of being the incumbent head conductor for the orchestra.
-Under his direction, the Philharmonic Chamber Orchestra of Bremen rehearsed the full set of Beethoven symphonies and performed them in places as far away as New York, Montreal and Tokyo.
+Under his direction, the German Philharmonic Chamber Orchestra of Bremen rehearsed the full set of Beethoven symphonies and performed them in places as far away as New York, Montreal and Tokyo.